avery-whitehead/PaymentAggregation/README.md

 ## Processes

-1. load_file() - gets the file names from a directory.
+1. load_files() - gets the file names from a directory.
 Returns a list of the file paths for the files.
 2. create_payments() - reads in the files and create a Payment object for each record.
 Returns a list of Payment objects.
 Calls gen_account_ref() to return a string for the account reference.
 3. create_keys() - makes a series of primary keys.
 Returns a dictionary with the primary keys as the keys and an empty list for each value.
 4. assign_keys() - fills the lists in the dictionary values with the matching Payment objects.
 Returns the dictionary from create_keys() but with Payment objects filling the empty list.